ayomeer/f1tenth_kf/.devcontainer/README.md

 For building the images, build scripts are available in the `scripts` subdirectory.

 ## Build Caching
 To quickly iterate on the images, it's useful to cache as much of the build as possible, such that parts that haven't changed since the last build can simply be loaded from cache, rather than being rebuilt.
-Two techniques were used to improve build caching:
+Two techniques were used to improve build caching and dramatically cutting down build times:

 1) [apt-caching](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/reference.md#run---mounttypecache):
 By default, the lengthy process of installing packages through apt has to be repeated each time, since the builder can't be sure that this external content isn't changing between builds.
 By manually adding caches to the RUN commands where apt is used, we can make the builder check for this content in this cache first before downloading and installing it through apt.
 Here's how it works (see Dockerfile for full context):